papadanku/papadanku.github.io/doc/source/blog/bilateral.rst

 This function implements a multi-level bilateral filtering technique for joint bilateral upsampling.

-This technique upsamples a low-resolution image \(e.g., motion vectors\) using a high-resolution guide image \(itself, color buffer, depth buffer\) while preserving edges.
+This technique upsamples a low-resolution image \(e.g., motion vectors\) using a high-resolution guide image \(the image itself, color buffer, depth buffer\) while preserving edges.
 It combines information from the low-resolution image and a downsampled version of the high-resolution guide.

 .. seealso::